rishavanand/zomato-analytics-cli/README.md

 # Zomato Analytics CLI

 Zomato Analytics is a CLI tool that fetches orders from your Zomato account and displays basic stats like expenditure per month, weekday wise distribution and more.
+It has been very much inspired by `swiggy-anaytics`.

 ## Security